Monsieur-Monet/Typo3-install-MacOS/README.md

 ```bash
 sudo chmod -R 777 htdocs
 ```
+To avoid some errors that would occur we need to change some variables in the php.ini file.

+Go to /Applications/XAMPP/xamppfiles/etc

+Open the php.ini in your text editor of choice.

+Look for 'max_execution_time='

+Change the value behind the '=' to 240

+Under that, paste the following line 'max_input_vars=1500'

+Save the document and restart your database with the XAMPP Application.

 Now you should be able to open the install.php in your webbrowser (http://localhost/testseite/typo3/install.php)

 You can now follow the Typo3 installation :)